SAP Articles

 Change management isn’t just training.
 It’s talking to people early, getting them involved, and finding champions within the company.
 Here’s what works:

-• Talk early and often—Show workers how SAP will change their daily jobs.
+• Talk early and often: Show workers how SAP will change their daily jobs.

-• Get key workers involved in design and testing—Give them some ownership.
+• Get key workers involved in design and testing: Give them some ownership.

-• Find SAP champions inside the company—These helpers address concerns and encourage others.
+• Find SAP champions inside the company: These helpers address concerns and encourage others.

 Companies that take change management seriously avoid big problems.
 Those that don’t struggle with worker resistance, poor system use, and endless help desk tickets.

-I remember a shipping company where workers were hiding paper records under their desks because they didn’t trust the SAP inventory numbers.
 Their manager was shocked when we found stacks of “backup” paperwork.
 We had to spend weeks rebuilding trust in the system that should have been there from the start.

 At another company, we identified respected workers from each department and gave them extra training as “SAP Champions.”
 When go-live came, other staff naturally went to these trusted colleagues with questions instead of complaining or giving up.